LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/smarty-capacity-overview.md

 ![](/img/smart-capacity-overview-4.png)

 **Auto-accept** means a new messaging conversation will open automatically, without the agent needing to accept it.
-Instead of lighting up the ‘waiting’ indicator at the bottom of the screen, the message will immediately appear as a new conversation in the agent workspace.
+Instead of lighting up the ‘waiting’ indicator at the bottom of the screen, the message will immediately appear as a new conversation in the Agent Workspace.
 Auto-accept does not disrupt the agent’s current conversation; new messages will wait in the conversation bar until the agent clicks on them.

 ![](/img/auto-accept.png)